Here we provide answers to the questions that people ask us most frequently. If you have a different question, please Contact Us!

 Q. Do you ship internationally (outside of the U.S. and Canada)?

-Yes, but only by special order.
+Yes, and currently shipping to Canada, Australia, and the UK are automated in our online shop.
+We can ship internationally to other countries by special order only.
 Please Contact Us to inquire about shipping to your country.
 Include the amount you’re thinking of getting so we can provide you with a shipping quote.

 Q. Do you accept returns?

 Currently we do not accept any returns, even for unopened products.
 All sales are final.
 But if there’s a major problem with your purchase, we’re committed to make it right.
 In that case, please Contact Us.

 Q. Are your products available for sale in stores?